Stick to Your New Year’s Resolutions

 - Set a Schedule – Time management is key to accomplishing any goal.
 Make sure that you integrate your New Year’s resolution into your daily schedule.
 Set aside time for accomplishing your resolutions and pencil that time into your schedule.
 Plan around your other obligations and foreseeable excuses.

 - Find Buddies – Misery loves company.
 If you know it’s going to take a lot of effort and willpower to stick to your resolutions, find friends to help you!
 You can either find people to workout with you or even recruit friends to help hold you accountable for sticking to your resolutions.

 These are just a few ideas that may be helpful, but there could be dozens of creative ways you haven't considered that can help you set your targets and hit them.
 However you manage to do it, sticking to your new year's resolutions and keeping your eye on your goals will pay off in the end.
 You can become a healthier, happier you by making goals incremental, achievable, and rewarding.
 Good luck!

 We Can Help You Reach Your New Year's Resolutions

 If you're looking for a great selection of fitness equipment and accessories, we carry the top brands to fit every goal and budget and we're here to make your fitness routine more productive.
-Stop by any one of our four locations or give us a call.
+Stop by any one of our three locations or give us a call.
 RX Fitness is here to help with your fitness goals and accessories wish list, whatever they may be.
 Come in and let us help you find exactly what you need.
 And don't forget to check out Tim's best-selling book, Fitness Equipment – A Shopper's Guide, on Amazon and other online book sellers as well as in our store.